domogonotoso/SAC-pendulum/README.md

-## Controlling Pendulum by SAC
+## Controlling Pendulum with SAC

 ![asdf](results/videos/annotated_episode_dynamic.gif)

 ## SAC (Soft Actor Critic), What is it?

-Soft Actor-Critic (SAC) is off-policy RL algorithm for continuous action spaces.
+Soft Actor-Critic (SAC) is an off-policy reinforcement learning algorithm for continuous action spaces.
-It especially uses an actor network to output mean and standard deviation of actions, creating a Gaussian policy.
+The actor network outputs the mean and standard deviation of a Gaussian distribution, which defines the policy.
-And estimate its q_value for knowing how action at the situation is good.
+Two critic networks estimate Q-values to evaluate how good an action is in a given state.
-SAC also includes entropy regularization at Loss function to balance exploration and exploitation, making the policy soft.
+SAC also incorporates entropy regularization into the loss function, balancing exploration and exploitation by encouraging stochastic policies.

 ## 📁 Project Structure